zeonzip/ansic/README.md

     println!("{ERROR}[ERROR]: Hello, world!{RESET}");
 }
 ```

+Ansic also supports full RGB styles with the color syntax "rgb(r, g, b)".

 Ansic has alot more styles which you can find on our docs.rs page: [Ansic on Docs.rs](https://docs.rs/ansic);
 Ansic also has util macros and functions for more convenient use (listed under Comparisons)